 A different view of this place is Dripped Dry #13216 …a hand-tinted black and white picture with roughed up edges.
 It’s an attempt to digitally re-create an old photograph and have it look like it laid around in someone’s stock drawer for 30 years.

 Don’t care for Esso gas?
 You could get some vintage Atlantic gas at this Pennsylvania station called Octane Alley #10226.

 Location: near Jarvisburg, Currituck County, North Carolina.
-Picture and text ©Andrew N Dierks
+Picture and story ©Andrew N Dierks

 Up Next: Jurassic Juice #13983